GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_FunctionAction](../../stereotypes.md#SAF_FunctionAction)

+realized by Metaclass Property

+realized by Metaclass Association

-Specifies the fact that a System Function is used in a System Process .
+Specifies the fact that a System Function is used in a System Process.
 ## Systemic Context Element Constituent
 1..* [System Context Element](#System-Context-Element) Systemic Context Element Constituent 1..* [System Context](#System-Context)